akson-ai/akson/README.md

 ## Core Concepts

 ### Assistant
 An Assistant is a Python file that is placed in the [`api/assistants`](./api/assistants) folder.
-Each assistant implements the `run(chat: Chat) -> None` interface, which defines how the assistant processes and responds to messages.
+Each assistant implements the `def run(chat: Chat) -> None` interface, which defines how the assistant processes and responds to messages.
 You can write a custom assistant by implementing this interface directly, giving you full control over the conversation flow and allowing you to send control messages to the frontend application.

 ### Agent
 An Agent is a class that implements Assistant's `run` method.
 It's the concrete implementation of an assistant's behavior.
 Agents live in the same [`api/assistants`](./api/assistants) folder as other assistants.
 The Agent class provides a higher-level abstraction for creating assistants by specifying: